wookiesh/Swap/readme.md

 * data and command modes do not exist anymore
 * data sent to serialPort starting with 'D' (for data)
 * data sent to stamp starting with 'S' (for send)

+This projects uses socketstream as a communication framework.